 Mechanisms of immune activation and tolerance, molecular immunology, allergy, autoimmunity, immunodeficiency, immunoendocrinology, tumour immunotherapy and transplant immunology.
 Tools for tumour immunotherapy, fluorescent cell sorting, lymphocyte activation, cytotoxicity and cytokine assays.

-A course in immunology opens up career possibilities in fields as diverse as influenza vaccine development, cancer immunotherapy and immunisation education.
-This course will build on your fundamental knowledge of immunology.
-This paper is ideal if you want to explore and develop your understanding of the immune system, and investigate the application of immunology knowledge at the interface between disease and the host response to disease.
+A course in immunology opens up career possibilities in fields as diverse as influenza vaccine development, cancer immunology and autoimmunity.
+This paper will build on your fundamental knowledge of immunology.
+This paper is ideal if you want to explore and develop your understanding of the immune system and investigate the application of immunology knowledge at the interface between disease and the host response to disease.

 |Paper title||Advanced Immunology|